w2496/go-abi-decoder/README.md

 		panic(err)
 	}

-	// Create a new instance of the ABI decoder decoder := kdx.AbiDecoder{
+	// Create a new instance of ABI decoder decoder := kdx.AbiDecoder{
 		Abi: kdx.ParseABI(kdx.ALL_DEFAULT_ABIS[12]),
 	}